 A former colleague posted an article from Medium on her LinkedIn page this morning that immediately drew my interest.
 It was entitled 50 Very Short Rules for a Good Life From the Stoics by the author Ryan Holiday, and it turned out to be a great list.* Holiday, author of the book Lives of the Stoics: The Art of Living from Zeno to Marcus Aurelius, based it the premise that the work of philosophy is to define your rules.
 Then live by them.

 This is a short but thoughtful read as you head into the weekend.
 It is hard to pull out the “best” of these rules, because virtually every one resonated with me.
-But to whet your appetite (and to encourage you to click on through to see the full list), here are ten to ponder:
+But to whet your appetite (and to encourage you to click on through to see the full list), here are a baker’s dozen to ponder:

 2. You control how you respond to things.